huggingface/transformers/docs/source/en/trainer.md

 trainer.train()
 ```

+Note layerwise optimization does not support DDP (Distributed Data Parallel), thus you can run the training script only on a single GPU.
+Please see [this appropriate section](https://github.com/jiaweizzhao/GaLore?tab=readme-ov-file#train-7b-model-with-a-single-gpu-with-24gb-memory) for more details.

 ## Accelerate and Trainer

 The [`Trainer`] class is powered by [Accelerate](https://hf.co/docs/accelerate), a library for easily training PyTorch models in distributed environments with support for integrations such as [FullyShardedDataParallel (FSDP)](https://pytorch.org/blog/introducing-pytorch-fully-sharded-data-parallel-api/) and [DeepSpeed](https://www.deepspeed.ai/).